 Pre requisites: Clone the following repo https://github.com/centur/DDDMelb2016.VirtualActors, and make sure you pull the latest changes before DDD Melbourne.

 When and where?

-The event will be held on Sat July the 19th 2014 at Swinburne University Hawthorn Campus with doors opening at 08:30 and ending 17:00 (ish).
-After the event is completed there will very likely drinks & food at a nearby venue TBC.
+The event will be held on Sat Aug 13th 2016 at Monash University Caulfield Campus with doors opening at 08:30 and ending 17:00 (ish).
+After the event is finished the after party will be held at The Orrong Hotel, 709 High St Armadale.